sima-reizel/Shopping_list/README.md

 1. The site is not responsive to screen size changes and does not look well enough.
 2. Many UX GUI improvments to be done.
 3. An option to save the shopping list in the order tabel to be develope
-4. The qty of each column in the list to be correct
+4. The quantity of each column in the list to be correct